In crisis right now? Call or text 988 (Suicide and Crisis Lifeline) or call 911.

 • CIWA-Ar.
 Sullivan JT, Sykora K, Schneiderman J, Naranjo CA, Sellers EM.
 Assessment of alcohol withdrawal: the revised Clinical Institute Withdrawal Assessment for Alcohol scale.
 British Journal of Addiction.
 1989;84(11):1353-1357. pubmed.ncbi.nlm.nih.gov/2597811 Used for: symptom domains (prior seizure, prior DTs, tremor, sweating) flagged in the alcohol-withdrawal-history question.
 The walkthrough does not score users.

 • COWS.
 Wesson DR, Ling W. The Clinical Opiate Withdrawal Scale (COWS).
 Journal of Psychoactive Drugs.
-2003;35(2):253-259. pubmed.ncbi.nlm.nih.gov/12924748 Used for: background framing of the opioid-withdrawal pathway.
-Not scored.
+2003;35(2):253-259. pubmed.ncbi.nlm.nih.gov/12924748 Used for: background framing for the opioid pathway.
+The walkthrough does not score users on COWS.

 • DAST-10.
 Skinner HA.
 The Drug Abuse Screening Test.
 Addictive Behaviors.
-1982;7(4):363-371. pubmed.ncbi.nlm.nih.gov/7183189 Background reference for non-alcohol substance screening.
+1982;7(4):363-371. pubmed.ncbi.nlm.nih.gov/7183189 Used for: background reference for non-alcohol substance screening.
+The walkthrough does not administer DAST-10.

 • WHO mhGAP Intervention Guide v2.0.
 World Health Organization.
-2016. who.int/publications/i/item/9789241549790 Background reference for crisis routing.
+Mental Health Gap Action Programme. who.int/publications/i/item/9789241549790 Used for: background reference for crisis routing across psychiatric, medical, and substance-use emergencies.